 In the U.K., she became Chairman of the Translators’ Association and served for two terms on the Committee of Management of the Society of Authors, representing Britain at international authors’ conventions including the Congress of European Writers’ Organisations.

 Early on in London, she had made the acquaintance of a young Irishman, who spoke fondly of his home in Connemara, on the West Coast of Ireland.
-In 1982, she went to stay in his house in order to work in peace.
+In 1982, she went to stay in his house in order to finish her first book, Modern Astrology, commissioned in both Swedish and English.
 The idyllic setting, the magnificent scenery and the quiet pace of life reminded her of Ed: it felt like coming home after a long absence.
-Today she is still there, living in the same house, together with the owner, whom she married.
+Today she is still there, living in the same house, married to the owner.
 Their son Shane was born in 1989.

-Her husband came from an ancient Irish family, descending from one of the original Knights of St. Patrick, and Ann found a use for her art historical background in helping to preserve the rich cultural heritage.
+Her husband came from an ancient Irish family, and Ann found a use for her art historical background in helping to preserve the rich cultural heritage.
 As wife of the tenth Earl, she is known officially as Countess of Roden.